cardano-foundation/CIPs/cip-constitution-tech/README.md

 ### Acceptance Criteria

-- [ ] This standard is followed for the interim Cardano constitution
+- [ ] This standard is followed for the interim Cardano Constitution
 - [ ] This standard is utilized by two tools reading constitution data from chain

 ### Implementation Plan